-What is Structural Risk?
+What is structural risk?

 But if that were all there was to it, everyone could manage risk the same way.
 They don’t.
-And one reason is because companies make decisions regularly that create risks that are unique from their competitors.
+And one reason is because organizations make decisions regularly that create risks that are unique from their competitors.

-What is Variable Risk?
+What is variable risk?

-Because Variable risks are based on unique choices a company makes, they should be evaluated prior to making decisions.
+Because variable risks are based on unique choices an organization makes, they should be evaluated prior to making decisions.
 We use our data-driven Applied Risk Science methodology to forecast what impact a decision can have on your risk profile and the cost to effectively mitigate mitigate these risks.
 Using a holistic approach is the best way to assess the variable risks associated with business decisions, and organizations can have a holistic and more meaningful view of how their decisions affect enterprise-wide risk management.

-However, the holistic view of risk will also include analysis of the impact a facility location will have on recruiting efforts, since some candidates may choose not to work at your location because of the crime rate.
+The holistic view of risk will also include analysis of the impact a facility location will have on recruiting efforts, since some candidates may choose not to work at your location because of the crime rate.
 If the hiring process takes longer than planned, the facility may either be delayed in opening or will open with fewer employees than required.
-That, in turn, creates risks if employees become stressed due to covering for positions not yet filled.
+That, in turn, creates risks, especially if employees become stressed due to covering for positions not yet filled.
 Importantly, the costs associated with delayed construction or inadequate labor supply are uninsurable.
 (Check out the Pinkerton Crime Index for more information on crime risk scores.)